De Laval Nozzle Optimization & Thrust Analysis

 Combustion Chamber: A high-temperature boiling tube mounted with nichrome wire, containing 20g of solidified KNSB propellant.

 Static Fire Operations: The final integrated assembly at the lab bench prior to ignition for independent thrust variable testing.
+The attempt of failed nichrome wire E-match can be noticed.

 Technical Struggles & Engineering Mitigations